vanderwijk/custom-post-widget/readme.txt

 == Description ==

-The Custom Post Widget allows you to display the contents of a specific custom post in a widget.
+The [Custom Post Widget](http://www.vanderwijk.com/wordpress/wordpress-custom-post-widget/?utm_source=wordpress&utm_medium=website&utm_campaign=custom_post_widget) allows you to display the contents of a specific custom post in a widget on in the content area using a shortcode.

 Even though you could use the text widget that comes with the default WordPress install, this plugin has some major benefits: